rehierl/abstract-properties/13-5-document-order/1-1-tag-based-borders.md

 and a set of attributes), it is a node's start-tag that corresponds with the pre-order visit of that node.
 In contrary to that, a node's end-tag does not correspond with the visit of any node.
 The end-tag of a node must therefore be understood to only mark the end of the node's scope.
-Based on that, the node's pair of tags can be understood to enclose all of the nodes within its scope, including the node itself.
+Because of that, the pair of tags associated with a node can be understood to enclose all of the nodes within its scope, including the node itself.

 ```
     |-scope(n)----------------|-border-|